Click the links below to view information about activities for this park.

 Occoneechee Mountain, a nearby state natural area that is a administered by Eno River State Park, also offers fishing.
 Please use the "Find a park" dropdown (left) to visit the Occoneechee Mountain website.

 Hiking: Stepping onto an Eno River trail is a journey into tranquility.
 Follow the river bank, journey through the woodlands, or hike a short nature trail for a close look at Eno River State Park.
 Go up Cox Mountain for a challenging climb through scenic hardwood forest.
 Travel the Bobbitt Hole Trail to one of the most scenic spots on the river, where water rushes over rocks and greenery hangs from stone-lined bluffs.
-Eno River has more than 24 miles of trail to take you into the heart of nature.
+Eno River has almost 28 miles of trail to take you into the heart of nature.
 All trails are blazed and signed.
 Request a park trail map for descriptions and distances.

 Occoneechee Mountain, a nearby state natural area that is a administered by Eno River State Park, also offers hiking.
 Please use the "Find a park" dropdown (left) to visit the Occoneechee Mountain State Natural Area website.